Kranthikiran2005/PClub_Web_Recs25_231CS219/README.md

   - Beach

 - ❤️ **Like Functionality**
   Click on the back of any photo card to increment a like count.
-Like count is stored in `localStorage` and persists across page refreshes (shared across all cards for now).
+Like count is stored in `localStorage` and persists across page refreshes .

 - 🔀 **Shuffle Gallery**
   A shuffle button allows users to randomly reorder the displayed photo cards.